oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

 ### Prerequisites ###
 - Loyalty management MBE created in the previous lab.
 (400 lab)
 - 3 Connector APIs we created in the previous lab (402 lab)
-- A RAML file for the custome API with some of endpoints for your use.
+- A RAML file for the custom API with some of endpoints for your use.
 It can be downloaded from [this link](../common/assets/mobile/) for your use in the lab.
-Go to the link, downloada a file called `loyaltymanagementapi.raml`, and save it to your local PC.
+Go to the link, download a file called `loyaltymanagementapi.raml`, and save it to your local PC.
 - Chrome Postman to test custom APIs
 - Any text file editor

 ----
 #### Create the custom API and define its endpoints for loyalty management ####
-In this lab, you will create a custom API for loayalty managment.
-In fact, we need to define serveral endpoints for the custome API for offer information query, QR code creation and offer result update.
+In this lab, you will create a custom API for loyalty management.
+In fact, we need to define serveral endpoints for the custom API for offer information query, QR code creation and offer result update.
 Creating endpoints are the same jobs.
 For your convenience, we will create our own custom API using a RAML file for other endpoints and then manually create one additional endpoint.
 So, here you will create one endpoint for the query of the specific offer information.

 1. From the navigation pane, select “Applications” -> “APIs”, click on “+ New API” and select “API” from the dropdown list.
 ![](../common/images/mobile/403-New_API.png)